JFLXCLOUD/NeXroll/README.md

 - Plex connection issues
   - Verify Plex is reachable from the machine, and the token is valid (retry `setup_plex_token.exe` if needed).

+## Addition Support

+- Export full log files from Settings > Download Diagnostics.
+Private information such as Plex Tokens are dedacted.
+   - Send to JeffBurns@JFLX.CLOUD with a description of the issue.

 ---

 ## License